James De Lancey (politician): French and Indian War

-First, the French and Indian War broke out immediately upon his return to America, so upon leaving the university he entered the army, reaching the rank of captain.
+The French and Indian War broke out immediately upon his return to America, so upon leaving the university he entered the army, reaching the rank of captain.
 He is said to have served aide to James Abercrombie in the Lake George campaign of 1758 and was involved in the capture of Fort Niagara in 1759.
 His military activities ended with the death of his father.
 The news of his father's death on July 30, 1760, reached him after he had left Oswego in the vanguard of the army headed for Crown Point.
 This left James with the responsibilities of the headship of one of the wealthiest and most powerful families of the provincial aristocracy.
 De Lancey was, with the possible exception of Frederick Philipse, the wealthiest man in the Province of New York, and for a number of years devoted himself to increasing his landed properties.

 During his young manhood in England, he acquired the sporting tastes of the period.
 After obtaining his great property he imported what are said to have been the first English race-horses, or thoroughbreds ever brought to New York.
 After a few years he assembled the largest and most select stud and stable of running horses in the colony if not the whole country.
 He was said to have been the "Father of the New York Turf."
 His chief opponent in racing and politics was Lewis Morris Jr., who was later a signer of the Declaration of Independence.